Cirugía minimamente invasiva

 molestias porque esta con anestesia local y sedación (no anestesia

-situada en el disco mediante una discografía con ozono a baja
+correctamente situada en el disco mediante una discografía con ozono

-condiciones de asepsia de una cirugía.
-La sedación esta realizada por un
+todas las condiciones de asepsia de una cirugía.
+La sedación esta

-intramusculares paravertebrales de ozono a baja concentración y de forma
+paravertebrales de ozono a baja concentración y de forma ambulatoria

-ambulatoria alrededor de tres o cuatro semanas pre y/o
+alrededor de tres o cuatro semanas pre y/o postoperatoriamente para

-postoperatoriamente para reducir el componente de contractura muscular
+reducir el componente de contractura muscular que contribuye al

 Indicaciones